Balancing Family Tax Benefit

 If you don’t have a myGov account or a Centrelink online account, you’ll need to create them.

-Read more about payments that don’t show on your Centrelink payment summary.
+Find out more about payments that don’t show on your Centrelink payment summary.

-If you separated from a partner during the financial year, we’ll balance your FTB after you confirm your income.
+If you separated from your partner during the financial year, we’ll balance your FTB after you confirm your income.
 We’ll use the income estimate provided for your ex-partner if they haven’t lodged a tax return yet.

 If you were single and got an income support payment

-Read more about FTB balancing dates if you were single and got an income support payment.
+Find out more about FTB balancing dates if you were single and got an income support payment.

 If you got Child Care Subsidy

-Page last updated: 25 June 2025.
+Page last updated: 1 July 2026.

 QC 54531